linumiz/zephyr/boards/infineon/cytvii-b-h-8m-320-cpu/doc/index.rst

 The cytvii-b-h-8m-320-cpu kit enables you to evaluate and develop applications using the TRAVEO™ T2G Body High family CYT4BF device.
-The TRAVEO™ T2G B-H MCU is specifically designed for automotive applications and it is a true programmable embedded system-on-chip, integrating two 350-MHz Arm® Cortex®-M7 as the primary application processor, a 100-MHz Arm® Cortex®-M0+ that supports the
+The TRAVEO™ T2G B-H MCU is specifically designed for automotive applications and it is a true programmable embedded system-on-chip, integrating two 350-MHz Arm® Cortex®-M7 as the primary application processor,a 100-MHz Arm® Cortex®-M0+ that supports the
 following:

 - Audio Interface